As an Amazon Associate I earn from qualifying purchases. Click for details.

-Here’s part of what it said:
+Here’s part of what the article said, with emphasis added:

 With very few notable exceptions (like “Big Brother”…), most reality television is shot first over a period of days or weeks, then edited.
 A month in the field could be whittled down to 44 or 22 minutes of action.
 That way, the audience sees reality stars only in essential moments… Almost nothing airs exactly as it fell into the lens, but the final product is usually more or less what happened.

 That’s true about many (not all) ghost hunting TV shows.

 A typical one-hour episode might require three to five days of daily filming at the site… so you see about 10% (or less) of what really happened.